vipeller/aio_gp_test/README.md

 #### 3. Streaming Data Flow

-- Once assets are configured and operational, the AIO connector publishes telemetry to MQ broker and using AIO’s dataflow the data is sent to Fabric destination namely Eventstream with Cloud Events headers.
+- Once assets are configured and operational, the AIO connector publishes telemetry to the MQ broker and using AIO’s dataflow the data is sent to Fabric destination namely Eventstream with Cloud Events headers.
 DTB entities ingest this telemetry directly from Eventstream.

 - Messages must conform to the model’s structure and naming; no transformation or schema mapping is allowed at this stage for private preview to retain the structure of message.
 DTB relies on typeref and field name alignment for ingestion.